MicrosoftDocs/azure-devops-docs/docs/pipelines/customize-pipeline.md

    > [!Note]
    > The contents of your YAML file may be different depending on the sample repo you started with, or upgrades made in Azure Pipelines.

-This pipeline runs whenever your team pushes a change to the main branch of your repo.
+This pipeline runs whenever your team pushes a change to the main branch of your repo or creates a pull request.
 It runs on a Microsoft-hosted Linux machine.
 The pipeline process has a single step, which is to run the Maven task.

 ## Change the platform to build on